Jayden Daniels, Arizona State upset No. 6 Oregon 31-28

 Daniels completed his first 12 passes of the game.

+“Just trust, that is what we wanted to do,” Daniels said.
+“That is the skill set that we have.
+Brandon, Frank, Eno (Benjamin) and me.”

-Aiyuk had seven catches for 161 yards, Darby finished with four catches for 125 yards and running back Eno Benjamin had 168 total yards.
+Aiyuk had seven catches for 161 yards, Darby finished with four catches for 125 yards and running back Benjamin had 168 total yards.
 Christian Zendejas made three short field goals, including a 22-yard kick for a 17-point lead.

 “I came out here with a chip on my shoulder and I know they all did, too,” Darby said.